EgecanCogulu/egecancogulu.github.io/_pages/about.md

 Hi, my name is Ege.
 I am currently working on building this site.
 In the meantime, you can check out my [resume](/cv/) and [publications](/publications/).

+If you're curious about using bootstrapping for confidence intervals and A/B testing, check out [my blog post!](https://egecancogulu.github.io/posts/2024/11/ab-testing/).

  About
 ======
  I am a Data Scientist with a background in Physics and Engineering.